openSUSE/combustion/README.md

 How it works
 ------------

-The ignition-dracut-grub2 package created a flag file which tells GRUB 2 that it's the first boot of the system and so GRUB adds ignition.firstboot to the kernel commandline.
+The ignition-dracut-grub2 package contains a GRUB2 config snippet which adds `ignition.firstboot` to the kernel commandline unless the `/boot/writable/firstboot_happened` flag file exists.

 If this option is found on the kernel cmdline, combustion.service's ConditionKernelCommandLine is fulfilled and it'll be required by initrd.target.